- Changes from One Child to the Next

 I’m a big fan of vegetables, and sweet potato is a nice, easy, soft one that’s also got plenty of vitamins.
 Serve with real butter for proper absorption of those fat soluble vitamins.

-I have since read in Heather Dessinger’s eBook, Nourished Baby, that the starches in sweet potatoes are difficult for baby to digest and create a good environment for bad bacteria, but that squash would be a better substitute.
+I have since read (in a book that’s now off the market) that the starches in sweet potatoes are difficult for baby to digest and create a good environment for bad bacteria, but that squash would be a better substitute.
 I made some grain-free Paleo pancakes this morning with squash that I froze in the fall, so John can have some proper vegetable later today! heather also says that veggies should be cooked very well, preferably in broth to break down the hard-to-digest parts and increase nutrient density.
 That would bring me back to making baby food cubes instead of letting John eat what the family is eating, which doesn’t quite appeal to me as much.
 I’ll have to ponder it…but at least I can plan to make chicken rice soup soon and feed him the carrots from it…

 My pediatrician concurs that until at least 8-10 months, the eating experience is really just that: focused on experiencing food and textures, and not really for nourishment.
 Baby still gets everything he needs from mother’s breast milk, with one exception.
 Iron stores are pretty depleted by six months, which is one reason rice cereal, fortified with iron, is recommended as a first food.